 The Capita Supermacho is an aggressive all mountain Mid/Wide to Wide board that lives in between the BSOD and Mercury when it comes to feel and personality.
-This isn’t for everyone but if your feet and personality fit then it might be a really fun ride.
+This isn’t for everyone but if your feet and aggressive riding style fit then it might be a really fun ride.
 For 2017 the Supermacho is discontinued but it’s design lives on in the Capita Warp Speed.

 So take this with a grain of salt because we are all more into normal foot shapes instead of mid/wide to wide shapes like the Supermacho.
 Even Jimbo who is a 10.5-11 boot usually rides something less wide.
 That being said you could see this boards potential for a bigger rider.
 Our ratings below will be our experience factored in on how it would play out for bigger riders.

 Conditions: Near perfect Sierra Groomers with really rough thick powder from the day before.